microsoft/Genomics-Quickstart/00-Genomics-Basics/README.md

 In this section we introduce genomic pipelines.
 Why they are necessary and the key steps involved.
 We cover reference genomes, alignment and variant calling and some basic analysis.

-We'll also introduce some of the common workflow engines out there, mostly focusing on Cromwell, Nextflow and Snakemake.
+We'll also introduce some of the common workflow engines out there, mostly focusing on Cromwell and Nextflow.

 - [Genomic Pipelines Basics](../00-Genomics-Basics/pipelines-basics.md)